HELVE/HELVEOS/README.md

 ### Computer, activate HQ program / activate HQ / activate [INCOMPLETE]

-- "Good morning, Helve Operative Mothnode.
+> Good morning, Helve Operative Mothnode.
 HQ has been activated.
 Initiating startup sequence.
 Relax, take a deep breath... and slowly exhale.
 Remember, thoughts and emotions are not your actual self.
-Remember, you're here to visually hack the world."
+Remember, you're here to visually hack the world.

-- Wait 5 seconds.
+> Wait 5 seconds.

-- Selfinitiating "The Ritual of the Rising Sun" program.
+> Selfinitiating "The Ritual of the Rising Sun" program.

-- Welcome to "The Ritual of the Rising Sun" Habit Automation System.
+> Welcome to "The Ritual of the Rising Sun" Habit Automation System.
 How are you feeling today?"

 (5 second break)

-- Harness your energy.
+> Harness your energy.
 Initiating data scanning and analysis.
 Operative Mothnode, here is today's progress timeline data.
 Please standby.

-- Report Weather.
+> Report Weather.

-- Read today's Calendar.
+> Read today's Calendar.

-(15 second break)
+> 15 second break

 ### Computer, initiate physical training program / activate physical / physical [INCOMPLETE]